femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 > "While the earth remains, seed time, harvest time shall not cease".

-And so, we are to bring the fulfillment of God's word in our lives through actions else we will remain void.
+And so, you are to bring the fulfillment of God's word in your lives through actions else we will remain void.

  A daily reminder to yourself should be:

 *"I have True riches in Christ Jesus; in Him there is wealth, and riches everlasting"*

 Remember, it is important that we always back up our Faith and Prayers with Smart work and diligence.

 These are few words of assurance and exaltation that should be said every day.
 You have control over your mind and what you feel now, pay attention to it and feed it with positivity.

-Thank you for your time, i hope you find this very useful, feel free to reach out to me at ajewoleglory@gmail.com for suggestions and comment, have a great one!
+Thank you for your time, i hope you find this very useful, feel free to reach out to me at ajewoleglory@gmail.com for suggestions and comment, i look forward to hearing from you.
+Have a great one!